readthedocs/ethicalads.io/content/pages/publisher-faq.md

 ## Why do I only see house ads?

-You should generally see paid ads if you are in the US or EU.
+You should generally see paid ads in North America and Western Europe, which are the most targeted regions by our advertisers.
 If you're somewhere else in the world, you might see paid ads or not.
-The later you are in the day,
-the more likely that you might see more unpaid ads if we haven't fully sold your specific location and keywords.
 You can always look in your publisher dashboard to see more information on what is happening, once data has started to be collected.

 ## How do I ensure the ads will perform well on my site?